-"Duplex" or "Dwelling, two-family" has the same meaning as defined in section 19.04.040.
+"Duplex" or "Dwelling, two-family" has the same meaning as defined in section 19.04.040, as amended.

-"Dwelling, single-family" $\underline{\text{has}}$ the same meaning as defined in section 19.04.040.
+"Dwelling, single-family" has the same meaning as defined in section 19.04.040, as amended.

-"Dwelling unit, multifamily" has the same meaning as defined in section 19.04.040.
+"Dwelling unit, multifamily" has the same meaning as defined in section 19.04.040, as amended.

 "External trip" means any trip that either has its origins from or its destination to the development site and impacts the major road transportation system.

-"General plan" means the countywide policy plan, Maui island plan and community plans, as defined in chapter 2.80B, Maui County Code.
+"General plan" means the countywide policy plan, Maui island plan and community plans, as defined in chapter 2.80B, Maui County code, as amended.

-"Gross floor area" has the same meaning as "Floor area" as defined in section 19.04.040.
+"Gross floor area" has the same meaning as "Floor area" as defined in section 19.04.040, as amended.